0xjacobb/DateToBitcoinBlockConverter/README.md

     │   └── result.html                # shows the corresponding block height
     ├── .gitignore                     # not tracked files by GIT
     ├── app.py                         # Flask Web-App
-    ├── block-data.csv                 # file which contains only time_stamp and block_height of all blocks
+    ├── block-data.csv                 # file that contains only time_stamp and block_height of all blocks
-    ├── converter.py                   # Main file which input and output for web-app ├── cronjob_node.sh                # cron job file on local rapberrypi node, which updates CSV file ├── mediantime.sh                  # File to get first block data for the CSV file (running once) ├── Procfile                       # process file needed for Heroku deployment
+    ├── converter.py                   # Main file for input and output for web-app ├── cronjob_node.sh                # cron job file on local rapberrypi node, which updates CSV file ├── mediantime.sh                  # File to get first block data for the CSV file (running once) ├── Procfile                       # process file needed for Heroku deployment